mabouelnour/Getting-and-Cleaning-Data-Final-Project/README.md

 As per the assignment requirements, the R script does the following:

-1-Set the working directory of the appropriate foler
+1-Set the working directory of the appropriate folder

 2-Check the existance of the dataset and upload it if it was not existed (useful for testing the code)